About the Initiative

 The Toms River Regional Board of Education, staff, and administration have made it a priority to provide learning environments that meet both the physical and social-emotional needs of our students while preparing them for success in a highly competitive, technological, and globally-connected society.
 This bond referendum addresses outdated facilities and repair needs to provide safe, affordable, accessible and equitable schools for all students and staff.

 The basis for determining and prioritizing these projects has been the Facilities Condition Assessment undertaken by the Board of Education in 2015 (see link at left).
-The FCA revealed over $153 million in facilities repairs, renovations, and upgrades needed, nearly $40 million of which were deemed to be high priority.
+The FCA revealed over $160 million in facilities repairs, renovations, and upgrades needed, nearly $40 million of which were deemed to be of the highest priority.
 Over the past three years, these have been assessed through meetings with engineering consultants and discussed with public feedback at public Board of Education meetings beginning in November of 2015.

-In addition to the referendum, the district will be able to address a sizable number of projects through the Energy Savings Improvement Program (ESIP).
+In addition, the district is able to address a sizable number of projects through an Energy Savings Improvement Program (ESIP), with no net cost to taxpayers.
 For more information on this program, go to our ESIP page.